Ancient Thalasso Healing Practices of the First Nations People of Vancouver Island

 On Vancouver Island, specifically around the Sooke/Port Renfrew area, there are two major groups of First Nations, the Pacheedaht (pronounced pah-chee-dah) and the T’Sou-ke First Nations people.
 Pacheedaht First Nation’s Traditional Territories include the lands and waters along the southwest coast of Vancouver Island between Bonilla Point and Sheringham Point (see Map).
 The name “Pacheedaht” translates to English as “Children of the Sea Foam” and refers to an origin history story which you can read about here.
 The two T’Sou-ke First Nations reserves are the T’Sou-ke IR 1 – 26.3 hectares and T’Sou-ke IR2 – 40.9 hectares.
 These are located around the Sooke Basin on the Strait of Juan de Fuca.
 These two groups are further classified as Coast Salish Territory on Vancouver Island.
 Keep in mind there are more than 630 First Nations communities in Canada, which represent more than 50 Nations and 50 Indigenous languages.
 We are only covering local Nations in the Sooke/Port Renfrew area of Vancouver Island, BC.

-Aboriginal traditions and natural remedies vary between each tribe depending on where they’re located.
+Aboriginal traditions, natural healing practices and remedies vary between each tribe depending on where they’re located.
 Each First Nations group utilizes the environment around them by incorporating the ingredients that are readily available to them.
 For example, groups like the Coast Salish resided near the ocean and therefor relied heavily on the oceanic benefits that surrounded their territory.
-Many of the remedies and wellness beliefs used by the Coast Salish stem from their traditional land and environment.
+Many of the healing practices, remedies and wellness beliefs used by the Coast Salish stem from their traditional land and environment.

 Utilization of Seaweed in First Nations Culture